politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

-Rather than argue for a rationally planned, publicly owned electricity system, he has pandered to the current "progressive" fad of an energy market made up of many small, competing renewable energy suppliers.
-Instead of replacing the private energy suppliers, he has opted to merely compete against them and to leave generation completely in the private sector.
+Rather than argue for a rationally planned, publicly owned electricity system, he has pandered to the current "progressive" fad of an energy market made up of many small, competing renewable energy generators.
+Instead of replacing the private energy suppliers, he has opted to merely to add a public supplier to the market.
 While nuclear energy is not rejected, it is clearly seen as secondary to renewable energy and will also remain in the private sector.
 I have argued in the past why renewable energy
 [will not be sufficient]({filename}/Politics/21EnergyP1.md) to power Britain and why a [competitive energy market](21EnergyP4.md) is an obstacle to addressing climate change.